Medicine Lake, Minnesota: Public schools

 Wayzata High School is operated by the Wayzata School District, has approximately 3,711 students in grades 9 to 12 (as of 10/1/2023), making it the largest secondary school by enrollment in Minnesota.
 Projected enrollment for the 2023-2024 School Year is 13,339.
 It is also the largest Minnesota secondary school by structural size, with an interior of 487,000 square feet (45,200 m2).
 The school is part of the Lake Conference.

 In 2008, Newsweek ranked the school #940 "List of the 1300 Top High Schools in America."

 Politics

-Medicine Lake is located in Minnesota's 3rd congressional district, represented in the U.S. House of Representatives by Dean Phillips, a Democrat.
-After the adoption of Minnesota's 2012 redistricting, the city moved to MN House District 46A, represented by Representative Ryan Winkler, a Democrat, and MN Senate District 46, represented Senator Ron Latz, a Democrat.
+Medicine Lake is located in Minnesota's 3rd congressional district, represented in the U.S. House of Representatives by Kelly Morrison, a Democrat.
+Redistricting after the 2020 Census placed Medicine Lake in Minnesota District 42B.
+Current legislators are Representative Ginny Klevorn, Democrat, and Senator Bonnie Westlin, Democrat.